Exploring the Paramilitary Leaks

 Skimming a fair chunk of it by hand (and some others have run it through LLMs) it seems extremely mundane.
 I also find the publisher's claims that he "[just can't] bring [him]self to sit down and read 77 pages of these messages right now" implausible.
 He's self promoting like crazy, is/was a professional reporter, and 77 pages of sparsely spaced telegram chats is like 30 minutes of reading.
 If there was some big story awaiting in those 77 pages (or the entire leak for that matter) he'd, with 100% certainty, want to be the one breaking it.

-So it's most likely just going to be an insight into a different culture/worldview, the same one might get from reading /r/anarchism.
+So it's most likely just going to be an insight into a different culture/worldview, like reading e.g. /r/anarchism.
 In many ways this is also the same with the Clinton leaks.
 Unless one was just horrifically naive of how politics works, there was nothing particularly exceptional in it.
 The really wild stuff came from interpreting messages as having coded meanings.

 lurk2